mondweep/AgenticEngineeringRules/README.md

 ## Repository Structure

 This repository contains the rules, guidelines and configurations for integrating AI agents into the development workflow.

+### File Organization

+- `.roo/`: Contains rule definitions for different development stages and scenarios
+- `.cursorrules` and `.windsurfrules`: Configuration files for AI code assistants
+- `LICENSE`: MIT license file
+- Various markdown files documenting the SPARC methodology and implementation details